Confidential Professional Support

 Being a university student is a time of growth and change.
-There is pressure to do well, important decisions to be made and unique challenges for each student to overcome.
-At times, other life events such as the death or serious illness of a family member or difficulties in important relationships with friends or loved ones can make it difficult to do what needs to be done as a student.
-Some students experience anxiety, depression, substance abuse or other mental health challenges.
-It is helpful to have someone who is able to listen and offer support when we are faced with life’s challenges.
-Counseling provides confidential professional support for those times.
+There is pressure to do well, important decisions to make, and unique challenges for each student to overcome.
+Other life events such as the death or critical illness of loved ones or difficulties in important relationships can make it hard to get necessary tasks done as a student.
+In addition, some students experience anxiety, depression, substance abuse, or other mental health challenges.
+Therefore, it is helpful to have someone who can listen and offer support when we face life’s challenges.
+Counseling provides confidential professional support.

-Through an agreement with CHI St. Alexius Health, counseling services for University of Mary students are provided by licensed mental health professionals from CHI St. Alexius Health.
-All services are provided in a manner consistent with the Ethical and Religious Directives for Catholic Health Care Services established by the United States Conference of Catholic Bishops (USCCB).
+Through an agreement with CHI St. Alexius Health, University of Mary students are provided counseling services by licensed mental health professionals from CHI St. Alexius Health.
+Additionally, all services are consistent with the Ethical and Religious Directives for Catholic Health Care Services established by the United States Conference of Catholic Bishops (USCCB).

 Types of Concerns